Biophysics

 Combined MD/PHD Program

-Harvard Griffin GSAS enables PhD students to coordinate their studies for an additional advanced degree.
-Visit the MD/PhD program at Harvard Medical School to learn how to combine an MD with a PhD in biophysics.
-This program may be of particular interest to prospective medical students with a strong background in physics and to students enrolled in the Harvard-MIT Division of Health Sciences and Technology.
-An application to the biophysics program occurs in the fall of the second year of MD studies and includes a “pre-application” for initial review prior to the December 1 application deadline to determine the appropriateness of an MD/PhD student’s full application to the program by the December 1 deadline.
-Applicants from the Harvard Medical School MD/PhD Program are required to submit a "pre-application" in the fall: Please see the biophysics program page for more information.
+The Harvard Kenneth C. Griffin Graduate School of Arts and Sciences (Harvard Griffin GSAS) enables PhD students to coordinate their studies for an additional advanced degree.
+Visit the Harvard/MIT MD-PhD Program at Harvard Medical School to learn how to combine an MD with a PhD in Biophysics.
+This program may be of particular interest to prospective medical students with a strong background in physics.
+Please see the Biophysics Program page for more information.

 Theses & Dissertations